MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CloudPrint/Get-MgPrintShareAllowedGroupByRef.md

----
+﻿---
 external help file: Microsoft.Graph.Devices.CloudPrint-help.xml Module Name: Microsoft.Graph.Devices.CloudPrint online version: https://learn.microsoft.com/powershell/module/microsoft.graph.devices.cloudprint/get-mgprintshareallowedgroupbyref
 schema: 2.0.0
-ms.prod: cloud-printing
 ---

 # Get-MgPrintShareAllowedGroupByRef

 ## SYNOPSIS
 Retrieve a list of groups that have been granted access to submit print jobs to the associated printerShare.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaPrintShareAllowedGroupByRef](/powershell/module/Microsoft.Graph.Beta.Devices.CloudPrint/Get-MgBetaPrintShareAllowedGroupByRef?view=graph-powershell-beta)

 ## SYNTAX